New regulations for combustible cladding in Queensland

-From 1 October 2018, the Queensland Government announced the Building and Other Legislation (Cladding) Amendment Regulation 2018 will come into force requiring building owners to assess their buildings for the presence of Aluminium Composite Cladding (ACP).
+From 1 October 2018, the Queensland government announced the Building and Other Legislation (Cladding) Amendment Regulation 2018 will come into force requiring property owners to assess their buildings for the presence of Aluminium Composite Cladding (ACP).

 Which classes of buildings are affected?

-- Any building of classes 2 to 9 (residential and commercial, other than houses)
+- Any building classes 2 to 9 (residential and commercial, other than houses)

 - Any building that is of Type A or Type B construction (buildings above two storeys)